 The scaphoid is ‘boat’-shaped* bone and is the most common carpus to be fractured.

-Scaphoid fractures are most common in men aged 20-30 years, with about 10% presenting with an associated fracture.
+Scaphoid fractures are most common in men aged 20-30 years and are high-energy injuries.
+Approximately 10% have an associated fracture.

 *The word scaphoid derived from the Greek word “skaphos”, which means boat

 The scaphoid is anatomically divided into three parts: the proximal pole, waist, and distal pole.

 It is important to appreciate the blood supply to the scaphoid (Fig. 2), which is by branches of the radial artery.
 The dorsal branch of the radial artery, which supplies 80% of the blood, enters in the distal pole and travels in a retrograde fashion towards the proximal pole.

 Consequently, fractures can compromise the blood supply, leading to avascular necrosis (AVN) and subsequent degenerative wrist disease.
 The more proximal the scaphoid fracture, the higher the risk of AVN.

 The scaphoid is fractured following trauma, which is often high energy.
 Patients will complain of sudden onset wrist pain and bruising may be present.